 Best background checking services for seeing misdemeanors

 We have road-tested all of the major background checking sites to test which is best for digging out misdemeanor records.
-Here are the top three services to help you see your misdemeanors:
+Here are the top two services to help you see your misdemeanors:

 Another fast and reliable background checking service was Instant CheckMate.
 Their comprehensive reports come up as fast as any service we have tested and are well-laid out and easy to follow.